zeljkoobrenovic/grounded-architecture/_posts/2022-06-02-superglue.markdown

 In IT organizations, deep technical knowledge is essential, but it is not what truly distinguishes great architects.
 What sets **superglue architects** apart from other technical specialists is their ability to **connect people, priorities, and systems** through exceptional **relational skills**.

 Superglue architects are more than just problem solvers—they are **connectors**.
 They communicate clearly, negotiate thoughtfully, and influence strategically.
-These soft skills, combined with their technical credibility, make them **invaluable for ensuring coherence, alignment, and momentum** throughout the organization.
+These people skills, combined with their technical credibility, make them **invaluable for ensuring coherence, alignment, and momentum** throughout the organization.

 ![Architects as Superglue](assets/images/superglue/architect-as-superglue.png)
 ***Figure 1:** Architects serve as superglue, connecting development teams with business stakeholders and linking their teams with internal and external communities.*